 Steel and steel-related industry associations, federations and steel research organisations are eligible to join as affiliated members.

-- Members have access to the latest technical and economic data on industry trends and performance affecting the steel industry through the member-only extranet.
+- Benefit from worldsteel’s member-only data, reports, publications, case studies and authoritative works on specialist subjects including the latest technical and economic data on industry trends and performance affecting the global steel industry.

-- Members are given the opportunity to become involved at an international level in common market development programmes and initiatives.
+- Become involved at an international level in common market development programmes and initiatives.

-- Membership also offers the possibility of networking with other steel industry professionals from around the world at meetings, events and the annual conference.
+- Network with other steel industry professionals from around the world at meetings, events and the conferences organised by worldsteel.

-- Another benefit is the opportunity given to member companies to send high-potential employees to worldsteel to work on specific projects and gain knowledge of the industry at a global level.
+- Send high-potential employees as Fellows to worldsteel to work on specific projects and gain knowledge of the industry at a global level.

 The association exerts no pressure or politics on its members. worldsteel is not involved in competitive issues between steel companies.